ChrstphrHll/npc_gen/students/Levi Kicklighter.md

 ### Description
 - Goliath Paladin from Beleriand
 - 1st year Exploration student in Elkenval
-- short wavy red hair that's braided, Pale Gray eyes, and Fair skin
+- short straight strawberry blond hair that's plain, Pale Gray eyes, and Fair skin
 - Is Hearty and Airy, and has Compassion as their ideal

 ### Organizations